 Rabbit Eye Abscesses

-The eye itself can be punctured, become infected, and abscess, but more commonly the area directly under the eye swells up and an abscess forms due to a wound around the eye.
+The eye itself can be punctured, become infected, and abscess.
+More commonly, the area directly under the eye swells up and an abscess forms due to a wound around the eye.
 You may notice a bump under your rabbit's eye just suddenly appear one day.
 This is usually from a scratch or a bite that got infected.

 Rabbit Eye Ulcers

-When something gets stuck in your rabbit's eye (such as bedding) or other trauma occurs to the eyeball itself, damage to the clear, outermost layer of the eye called the cornea can occur and an ulcer can result.
-An ulcer is a hole or defect in the cornea and it could be a small spot or can cover the entire eye.
+When something gets stuck in your rabbit's eye (such as bedding) or another trauma occurs to the eyeball itself, damage to the clear, outermost layer of the eye called the cornea can occur and an ulcer can result.
+An ulcer is a hole or defect in the cornea.
+It could be a small spot or can cover the entire eye.

-Ulcers, as you can imagine, are very painful.
-Your rabbit may be holding it’s eye shut or be scratching the eye with it’s paw.
+Ulcers are very painful.
+Your rabbit may be holding its eye shut or be scratching the eye with its paw.
 These are signs that the eye is painful or irritating to your rabbit.
-To diagnose an ulcer your exotics vet will use a special eye stain that will stick to the ulcer on the eye itself, if there is one.
+To diagnose an ulcer your exotics vet will use a special eye stain that will stick to the ulcer on the eye.
 Then your veterinarian will use a special light that illuminates any stain that is sticking to an ulcer.
 If an ulcer is present you will be sent home with medications and your rabbit will need to be rechecked in a few days or week to make sure the ulcer is going away and not getting worse.